AqwamCreates/DataPredict/docs/API/Others/ModelChecker.md

 * modelType: The type where the model falls under.
 Available options are "regression" and "classification".

+* maxNumberOfIterations: Sets how a new ModelParameters is generated from given multiple ModelParameters.
+Available options are "average", "weightedAverage" and "best".

-* mergeType: Sets how a new ModelParameters is generated from given multiple ModelParameters.
+* maxGeneralizationError: Sets how a new ModelParameters is generated from given multiple ModelParameters.
 Available options are "average", "weightedAverage" and "best".

 #### Returns: